-Pete Davidson Might’ve Given Ariana Grande the Same Necklace as Ex Cazzie David
+Pete Davidson Might’ve Given Ariana Grande the Same Necklace as His Ex Cazzie David

 Since Pete Davidson began dating Ariana Grande in May, he has done the following: proposed to her, gone shopping at Sephora with her and given her a necklace with the badge number of his late father, Scott Davidson, a NYFD firefighter who passed away in the 9/11 terrorist attacks.
 Their relationship seemed picture-perfect until one fan discovered that Grande’s necklace might’ve been re-gifted from Davidson’s ex-girlfriend, Cazzie David.

-Following Davidson’s Instagram of Grande wearing his dad’s necklace, @JusticeforCazzie, a Cazzie David fan Instagram, discovered that the necklace looked awfully similar to one David wore less than a year ago.
+Following Davidson’s Instagram of Grande wearing his dad’s necklace (and the backlash that ensued for him giving his whirlwind fiancé his late father’s chain), @JusticeforCazzie, a Cazzie David fan Instagram, discovered that the necklace looked awfully similar to one David wore less than a year ago.
 (For reference, Davidson and David reportedly broke up in May, the same month he began dating Grande.)

 The fan discovered that, in a selfie taken in December 2017 (five months before David and Davidson broke up publicly), David can be seen wearing the same necklace that Davidson gave to Grande.
 The Instagram featured David in a scoop-neck dress, which, if you zoom closely enough, showed the identical outline of Grande’s badge-like pendant.
 “OMG HE GAVE ARIANA THE SAME DAMN FIRE DEPARTMENT NECKLACE AS CAZZIE.
 SWIPE FOR PROOF. @petedavidson you are Satan’s spawn,” @JusticeforCazzie wrote in the caption.